Heat Illness Prevention Program

 Employees

-• Awareness and compliance with all appropriate heat illness prevention procedures while performing assigned duties
+- Comply with all heat illness prevention procedures for your department while performing assigned duties.

-• Take extra precautions while wearing PPE and face covering by reducing the interval times between breaks and visits to shade.
+- Take extra precautions while wearing PPE and face coverings by reducing the interval times between breaks and visits to shade.

-• Ensure access to a shaded area is available to recover from heat-related symptoms
+- Ensure access to a shaded area is available to recover from heat related symptoms prior to beginning work tasks.

-• Request supervisors schedule hot area or outdoor tasks early in the day or at night when temperatures are lower
+- Request supervisors schedule outdoor tasks during the hotter months early in the day or at night when temperatures are lower.

-• Inform their supervisor if shade and/or water is inadequate
+- Inform supervisors if shade and/or water is inadequate.

 Supervisors